Woman with thinning hair considers if PRP works for hair loss.

 First, we’ll prepare the platelet-rich plasma from a small sample of your own blood.
 Think of it as creating a custom, super-concentrated healing serum made just for you.
 Next, that liquid gold is carefully injected into the areas of your scalp that need a little extra help.
 Finally, we’ll map out a treatment plan to help you get the best possible results and maintain them over time.
 It’s a simple, elegant process that uses your body’s own resources to encourage hair regrowth without harsh chemicals or invasive surgery.
 Let’s walk through exactly what you can expect at each stage.

-Step 1: Preparing Your Platelet-Rich Plasma
+Step 1: Drawing and Preparing Your Plasma

 The first step is quick and easy—it starts with a simple blood draw, just like you’d have at a routine check-up.
 We take a small amount of your blood and place it into a centrifuge.
 This is a machine that spins the sample at a high speed to separate the platelets and plasma from the other blood cells.